braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/miscellaneous.md

 ## Find the Largest Value in an Array

-**Goal:** Show the highest value from a list of values, such as scores or monetary amounts.
+This use case calculates the highest value in a given custom attribute array to use in user messaging.

 For example, you may want to show a user what the current high score is, or highest bid on an item.

 {% raw %}